Rakesh-207/gemini-cli-openai/README.md

 2.  **Credential Selection**: When making an API request, the application gets a list of available credentials from the `CredentialManager`.
 The `CredentialManager` filters out the expired and rate-limited credentials, and returns a list of valid credentials.
 3.  **Token Refresh**: If a credential's token is expired, the application will try to refresh it.
 If the refresh is successful, the credential's status will be set to `VALID`.
 If the refresh fails, the credential's status will be set to `EXPIRED`.
 4.  **Rate Limiting**: If a credential gets rate-limited, the application will mark it as `RATE_LIMITED` and will not use it for a certain period of time.
+5.  **Proactive Credential Refresh**: The application now includes a background process that proactively refreshes the credentials before they expire.
+This ensures that there is always a valid credential available for API requests.

 This new system ensures that the application is always using the best available credential, which significantly improves its performance and reliability.